Cosebdd/SwitchyLingus/README.md

 You add a language, then realize Windows gave you a layout you do not want.
 So you go into settings, remove it, and add the one you actually need.

 SwitchyLingus makes that easier.
-It lets you save different keyboard layout setups as profiles and switch between them with one click.
+It lets you save different keyboard layout profiles and switch between them with one click.

 ## How it works